Brazil: Patent litigation

 Q: What is the realistic timescale to get a decision at first instance from the initiation of proceedings?

 Patent disputes usually take more time than other IP cases because of the technical aspects involved.
-Given that Rio de Janeiro and Sao Paulo are cities where there are courts specialised in IP matters and the judges are experienced in IP issues, a patent infringement lawsuit usually takes around three to four years to be ruled on by the first-instance trial court and about one year to be judged by the State Court of Appeals.
+Given that Rio de Janeiro and Sao Paulo are cities where there are courts specialised in IP matters and the judges are experienced in IP issues, a patent infringement lawsuit usually takes around four to five years to be ruled on by the first-instance trial court and about one to two years to be judged by the State Court of Appeals.

 Q: How much should a litigant budget for in order to take a case through to a decision at first instance?